 Imagine that you’ve increased your food delivery and takeout operations recently, but you’re steadily receiving complaints about the number of fries on these orders.
 It might be that your customers want more fries for their money.
 Or, it could be that one of your staff delivery drivers is taking a few fries from each order.
 Experimenting by using tamper-evident packaging and seeing if the complaints continue could help narrow down the possibilities.

-According to a US Foods study of food delivery services, more than 1 in 4 drivers (28%) admit to taking food from the orders they were delivering.
-A total 54% admitted that the smell of food tempted them.
+According to a poll conducted by Circuit Route Planner, nearly 80 percent of delivery drivers admit to eating customers’ food.
 If a delivery driver takes a few fries from a customer’s order, it’s more likely the customer will blame the restaurant for the short in their order, not their delivery driver.
 This ruins your customer’s experience, and it can drive up your food costs or even lose business from angry customers.

 Whether taking food or sipping beverages, drivers are also increasing the possible contamination of food by providing more avenues for pathogens to spread.
 In a time marked by a global pandemic, consumers want restaurants to take steps to keep them safe and healthy.